-Spring flowers, like a snowdrop, breaking through the
+Spring flowers, like a snowdrop, breaking through the snow seem an image of hope to me. |

 This past Christmas, my fiance and I received the most extraordinary of gifts.
 I didn't discover the gift until early January.
 Two pink lines changed both of our lives, though it took me three pregnancy tests to convince myself and him of the truth of it.
 Our joy was immense, though coupled with understandable fear and anxiety.
 Still, I think both of us could prove to anyone that we had more hope, more excitement, more happiness about the prospect of our child than about any other event in our lives.
 That was jubilation.
 That was joy.